influxdata/docs-v2/content/v2.0/reference/config-options.md

 ## --bolt-path
 Defines the path to the [BoltDB](https://github.com/boltdb/bolt) database.
 BoltDB is a key value store written in Go.
-InfluxDB uses BoltDB to store non-time-series data such as organization and user information, UI data, REST resources, etc.
+InfluxDB uses BoltDB to store data including organization and user information, UI data, REST resources, and other key value data.

 **Default:** `~/.influxdbv2/influxd.bolt`